Cash conundrum has investors clamoring for capital ideas

 While some companies have been caught on the M&A escalator, others have won plaudits for stepping off.

-Charlie Huggins, manager of the HL Select UK Income Shares fund, which holds a position in GlaxoSmithKline, cheered the British drugmaker’s recent decision to abandon a bid for Pfizer’s Consumer Health business.
+Charlie Huggins, manager of the HL Select UK Income Shares fund, which holds a position in GlaxoSmithKline (GSK.L), cheered the British drugmaker’s recent decision to abandon a bid for Pfizer’s (PFE.N) Consumer Health business.

 “The key priority now is extending this capital allocation focus to the R&D pipeline,” he said, adding it was “critical in getting investors back on side in the long run”.